How we can help

 CFS can assist with addressing your financial needs for safe & adequate housing.

-No, CFS is simply here to help you look at all of your options and to make an informed choice regarding you and your baby.
+No, CFS is simply here to help you look at all of your options.
+We want you to make an informed choice regarding your unplanned pregnancy.
 We will meet with you and discuss all of your options.
-We want you to understand every aspect and not feel pressured from anyone, including family and friends.
-We want to be a "safe place" where you can talk and explore your options without fear of judgment or shame.
+We want you to understand every aspect of adoption in Florida and not feel pressured from anyone, including family and friends.
+We want to be a "safe place" for expectant mothers to talk and explore options without fear of judgment or shame.

 We want you to be actively involved in determining what your adoption plan looks like.
 This is unique for every mom.
 We will work with you to determine what characteristics you would like the adoptive family to have, and the level of openness that you think you would like after the adoption is finalized.